McKale Boley

 McKale Boley (born October 18, 2003) is an American college football offensive tackle for the Virginia Cavaliers.

 Early life

-Boley attended high school at Oak Grove located in Hattiesburg, Mississippi.
-Coming out of high school, he committed to play college football for the Colorado Buffaloes.
-However, a few months after his commitment, Boley decided to decommit and re-open his recruitment.
+Boley attended Oak Grove High School in Hattiesburg, Mississippi.
+He originally committed to play college football for the Colorado Buffaloes.
+However, a few months later, Boley re-opened his recruitment.
 He later committed and signed to play for the Virginia Cavaliers.

 College career

-Heading into the 2022 season opener, Boley was named the team's starting left tackle for their matchup against Richmond as a true freshman.
-He finished the 2022 season, appearing in six total games, with two starts.
-During the 2023 season, Boley started all 12 games for the Cavaliers at left tackle.
-Heading into the 2024 season, he missed the first four games due to a knee injury he suffered during training camp.
+As a freshman, Boley was named the team's starting left tackle for their season opener against Richmond.
+He played in six total games that season, with two starts.
+In 2023, Boley started all 12 games for the Cavaliers at left tackle.
+In 2024, he missed the first four games of the season due to a knee injury he suffered during training camp.
 After returning from injury, Boley started the team's final eight games.
-He enters the season, as the Cavaliers starting left tackle and a projected selection in the 2026 NFL draft.

 Personal life

 Boley is the son of former NFL linebacker, Michael Boley.